 When to Contact a Medical Professional

 Call your health care provider if your stools are not the normal brown color.

 What to Expect at Your Office Visit

-The doctor will perform a physical exam and ask questions about your medical history and symptoms.
+The provider will perform a physical exam.
+They will ask questions about your medical history and symptoms.
 Questions may include: